-Information received from a student is governed under the provisions of the Family Education Rights and Privacy Act of 1974.
+Information received from a student is governed under the provisions of the Family Educational Rights and Privacy Act of 1974.
 Under the provisions of this law, students in post-secondary education have the right to inspect and review their school records as defined by law.
-Other than for "Directory Information," Campbell Law School will release information only with the student's written consent and will use "Directory Information" in the best interests of the student.
+Other than for Directory Information, Campbell Law School will release information to third parties or to Campbell Law employees without a designated "need to know" purpose only with the student's written consent.

-The Department of Academic Support within the law school is committed to ensuring all information compiled concerning a student remains confidential as required by applicable law.
+The Campbell Law School Department of Academic Success is committed to ensuring all information compiled concerning a student remains confidential as required by applicable law.
 Any information monitored or collected will be used for the benefit of the student.